Alessandragon/Mparloc/README.md

     s_phases: True

-After configuring the software and correctly formatting the input files, it is possible to execute the routine to perform the building of the grids.
+After configuring the software and correctly formatting the input files, it is possible to execute the tool to perform the building of the grids.
 For example, naming the network folder as `ISNet` and the event folder as `12458a`:

     #!/usr/bin/python3